 - Salaries are determined by formulas based on geographic areas

-Some companies are finally announcing their compensation policies for employees who leave expensive metro regions like the Bay Area.
 Based on my conversations with clients, pay cuts only apply to base and bonus, but not RSUs.
 Remember that your equity compensation is also a key component of your total comp.
 Ask your employer if future refresher grants will be reduced if you move.

 Permanently Leaving California